 Rodents, in terms of numbers, are the most successful group of mammals in the park.
 From the beaver, the largest rodent in North America, to the tiny jumping mouse, all rodents share a common feature: sharp, protruding incisor teeth on the lower and upper jaws.

-The Mountain Beaver, which is not related to the common Beaver (Castor canadensis), is the only member of the Aplodintidae family and is believed to be the most primitive living rodent species.
-Mountain Beavers can be mistaken for gophers, but are distinguished by their short furry tails.
+The mountain beaver, which is not related to the common beaver (Castor canadensis), is the only member of the Aplodontiidae family and is believed to be the most primitive living rodent species.
+Mountain beavers can be mistaken for gophers, but are distinguished by their short furry tails.
 They have short limbs with five toes each, small round ears, reddish- to greyish-brown fur, and abundant white whiskers.
-They eat primarily ferns, which are toxic to other rodents, and can be found in wooded areas up to tree-line.
+They eat primarily ferns, which are toxic to other rodents, and can be found in wooded areas up to tree line.

 Beaver - family Castoridae

 The largest rodent in North America (second largest in the world), beavers have the greatest potential to change the landscape to suit themselves after humans.
 Beavers use their strong teeth to fell trees in order to dam streams and waterways, creating the pond habitats they prefer.
 Beavers also use fallen trees to build secure "lodges" to live in.
 Beavers are most active at dusk or during the night, though you may occasionally see them out sunning during the day.
 They have a large head with short ears; a strong, chunky body; and a broad, flat, scaly, tail.
 In the park, look for them around the Longmire meadow.
 Many trees around the meadow still bear evidence of the beavers' hard work.

 Jumping Mice - family Zapodidae